 Gregory Colling, AIA

 Greg Colling, founding partner of Merrimack Design Architects, LLC, received his Masters of Architecture from the University of Pennsylvania and Bachelors of Architecture from the Boston Architectural College.

-In addition to sharing a successful architecture practice, Greg has lectured on period styles of architecture, church and meeting house architecture in Salisbury and Amesbury, Massachusetts and led walking tours, of Newburyport, Massachusetts.
+In addition to managing a successful architecture practice, Greg has lectured on period styles of architecture, church and meeting house architecture in Salisbury and Amesbury, Massachusetts and led walking tours, of Newburyport, Massachusetts.
 He organized a symposium on the New England Custom Houses of architect Robert Mills, which led to Merrimack Design providing preservation services for the restoration of Mills’ 1835 Custom House in Newburyport.

 Colling is a member of the Historic New England Council and Preservation Committee and the Boston Society of Architects Historic Resources Committee, the Association for Preservation Technology, and Vernacular Architecture Forum.
 He has taught design at the Boston Architectural College and Wentworth Institute of Technology.
-Greg recently relocated to Exeter, New Hampshire and enjoys lap swimming, walking his dog along the Squamscott River, and learning to play jazz on his trumpet.
+Greg currently serves on the Strafford Planning Commission.

 Greg recently relocated to Strafford, Vermont and serves on the Strafford Planning Commission, the Townhouse Advisory Group, and is assisting the Strafford Historical Society with the adaptive reuse of a historic Masonic Hall for their new home.
 Merrimack Design Architects is located in the Tip Top Media Arts Building, a historic former industrial bakery facility in White River Junction Vermont.
 Greg loves working on restoring his circa 1800 farmhouse, gardening, cooking, lap swimming, and hiking with his wife and dog.